Nigerian Defence Academy: Academic structure

+Postgraduate studies

+The Nigerian Defence Academy established its School of Postgraduate Studies in 2004, and it was formally opened in 2005.
+The school offers master's and doctoral programmes in both military and civilian fields, including defence studies, military history, engineering, sciences and management.

 Academic Library

 Nigerian Defence Academy Library is the main Library that support both teaching and military training.
 The library acquired and developed information resources that meet the information needs of cadets, faculty members, officers and civilians staff.
 The academy library was launched at the end of 1963 to facilitate and enhance effective learning.
-The Library was finally moved to the permanent site on the 16 of June 2009 for effective teaching and learning to meet the objectives and the current Academy Librarian is Umar Lawal.
+The Library was finally moved to the permanent site on the 16 of June 2009 for effective teaching and learning to meet the objectives and the current Academy Librarian is Dr. Romoke Opeyemi Quadir.